kertox662/ShellReference/README.md

 # ShellReference
-A reference guide for shell commands
+This repository serves as a startup guide and reference for unix commands.